tarwn/lessthandot-hugo/blogs/content/posts/2013-02-14-sql-server-licensing-for-non-1.md

   - sql server

 ---
-One of my favorite movie quotes comes from Under Siege 2 (slightly altered to avoid cursing): “Assumption is the mother of all screw ups”.
+One of my favorite movie quotes comes from Under Siege 2 (slightly altered to avoid cursing): "Assumption is the mother of all screw ups".

 Before we go any further, if you are ever unsure about SQL Server Licensing, contact Microsoft (1-800-426-9400 open Monday through Friday 6:00 AM PST to 6:00 PM PST).
 What is valid for me at this point in time may not be valid for you or even for myself at a different point in time.

 # The Back Story

-One of my most recent “egg on my face” moments came from a discussion on twitter about SQL Server licensing in non-production environments.
+One of my most recent "egg on my face" moments came from a discussion on twitter about SQL Server licensing in non-production environments.
 A question came in on the #sqlhelp hashtag asking about a situation where the QA group at their company installed Enterprise Edition and the person wanted to know if they had to uninstall it and reinstall Developer Edition to be compliant with licensing.

 <div class="image_block">
   <a href="http://www.flickr.com/photos/xurble/376588066/"><img alt="court" src="/wp-content/uploads/users/kconan/neon question mark.jpg?mtime=1360851095" width="300" height="300" /></a>